-- The firm’s integrated blockchain platform StrainSecure tracks intellectual property in the cannabis industry
+- The firm’s blockchain platform StrainSecure tracks intellectual property in the cannabis industry

-- The Vancouver firm has a medical cannabis pilot program with pharmacy chain Shoppers Drug Mart using its StrainSecure technology
+- TruTrace has a medical cannabis pilot program with pharmacy chain Shoppers Drug Mart

-- The company is already working with more than 10 major producers on the path to meaningful technology adoption
+- It is working with more than 10 major producers on the path to meaningful technology adoption

 What TruTrace Technologies does:

 If imitation is the highest form of flattery, counterfeiting should be quite the compliment.
 But in the cannabis industry, counterfeiting damages a licensed producer’s bottom line, hurts their intellectual property, and poses a risk to medical cannabis users.